-Sacramental Minister, St. Alphonsus Rodriguez Church
+Sacramental Priest, St. Alphonsus Rodriguez Church

 Fr.
 Gillespie entered the Society of Jesus in 1964 and was ordained a Jesuit priest in 1972.
 For two decades he pastored parishes in the Carolinas and Georgia: seven years in the Charlotte Diocese, six years in the Raleigh Diocese, and five years in the Savannah Diocese and about three years in the Charleston Diocese.
 He has also served as a retreat director in the dioceses of Dallas and Allentown.